 An NF of AF provides periodically, according to a subscription, a list of data blocks called Collectable Data Items (CDI).

-An Collectable Data Item (CDI) may be either:
+A Collectable Data Item (CDI) may be either:

 - A elementary metric, either standardized, or implementation specific, in both cases with a documented semantic and format.
 A metric is a statistical data (e.g. average, total, standard deviation) relative to a given quantity (e.g. counter, gauge, delay, ratios).